betteriot/betteriot-principles/README.md

 ### 24. The vendor MUST implement security in its processes.

 Assessment: Demonstrate training, regular security assessment, security requirements for their suppliers, threat intelligence.
+Provide a security@company.com email contact with quick response.

 Example: TODO